-Along the spine are their white eggs.
+Along the spine of the leaves are their white eggs.
 These become baby mites in about 4 days.
-Very fast production.
+A very fast and efficient production.

 If the condition of the leaves is not too bad, you can use a garden hose to hose them off.
 Or use some gloves to rub them off.

 If condition is quite bad, then we might need to use some sprays.
 Be careful with chemical sprayers.
-The ones that promise to kill the eggs too are highly toxic.
+The products that promise to kill the eggs or the babies too are highly toxic.

-To rid them off safely, try this recipe:
+To rid them off safely, you could try this recipe:

 - 3 parts boiling water